huggingface/mlintern-plugin/README.md

 uv tool install -e .
 ```

-Then install this Claude plugin:
+Then install this Claude plugin (the commands below are Claude Code slash commands and should be run inside an active Claude Code session, not your regular shell terminal):

 ```bash
 /plugin marketplace add huggingface/mlintern-plugin